 To set up such a laboratory from scratch with new equipment and getting all of these licenses, it could easily take 12-18 months and exceed $2M.
 The lab also has several important web domains that are useful for marketing purposes.

-The Lab’s value is based on its hard assets, inventory value, and value of its licenses – it is offered at $950K.
+The Lab’s value is based on its hard assets, inventory value, and value of its licenses – it is offered at $450K for a quick sale.